Tech giant Yandex shakes up UK market with ultrafast grocer Yango Deli

 This quick and convenient model of shopping is wildly popular.
 New players continue to spring up, their valuations skyrocketing as they capture ever greater shares of busy urban populations through increasingly efficient service and a wide range of products.

-In an exclusive interview with bne IntelliNews, Evgeny Chernikov, General Manager of the UK branch of ultrafast e-grocery delivery service Yango Deli, talked about the company’s recent launch in London, what ultrafast groceries will look like in the future, and Yango Deli’s plan to succeed in this lucrative but crowded new market.
+In an exclusive interview with bne IntelliNews, Evgeny Chernikov, general manager of the UK branch of ultrafast e-grocery delivery service Yango Deli, talked about the company’s recent launch in London, what ultrafast groceries will look like in the future, and Yango Deli’s plan to succeed in this lucrative but crowded new market.

-Evgeny Chernikov, General Manager of Yango Deli UK.
+Evgeny Chernikov, general manager of Yango Deli UK.
 Photo credit: Yango Deli.

 Grocery growth

 Yango Deli launched in London during October, with four small, strategically located hyperlocal fulfilment centres called dark stores delivering a range of 2,500 product lines within 15 minutes.
 Other speedy grocery deliveries services – such as Gorillas and Getir – have already launched in London.
 “What sets us apart?
 We’ve been providing ultra-fast grocery services for almost two and a half years now,” Chernikov explained.
 “We’re not a startup.
 We’re part of Yandex, a NASDAQ-listed company.
-We have over 400 stores already across France, Israel, and Russia.
+We have over 400 stores already across France, Israel and Russia.
 We’re a more established business, and this is a key differentiator.”

 Yango Deli couriers are already a familiar sight in Russia, where the company has a presence in over 70 cities under the name Yandex Lavka.
 As they expand into European markets, Yango Deli hopes lessons learned in its existing markets will give it a competitive advantage over less savvy startups.